 Thinking about setting up a nice campfire this year or disposing of some old wood by burning it off but wondering just how hot things can get?
 It can vary quite a bit, but let’s see how hot wood gets when it burns.

 There are many different types of wood and some burn at temperatures as low as 930 degrees Fahrenheit (500 celsius) and others may burn as high as 2000 degrees Fahrenheit (1093 celsius).
-The temperature can be effective by a variety of things.
+The temperature can be affected by a variety of things.

-In this article, we will talk more about the different things that effective a wood fire temperature, what temperature wood will ignite at, whether or not wood can melt or evaporate, and see what the average temperature of a campfire is.
+In this article, we will talk more about the different things that affect a wood fire temperature, what temperature wood will ignite at, whether or not wood can melt or evaporate, and see what the average temperature of a campfire is.
 Here’s what you need to know.

 What Temperature Does Wood Ignite?